1995 Alaska Boeing E-3 Sentry accident: Accident

 The Sentry was being operated by the 962d Airborne Air Control Squadron and was scheduled for a training sortie with the callsign Yukla 27.
 The aircraft was to depart from runway 06 and was waiting while a C-130 Hercules transport aircraft took off ahead of it.
 With its crew unaware that the Hercules had disturbed a flock of Canada geese, the Sentry lined up and started its departure roll.
-As the E-3 rotated, it ingested multiple birds into its number 1 and 2 engines.
+As the E-3 rotated, it ingested a number of birds into its number 1 and 2 engines.
 The crew started to dump fuel and initiated a turn to the left to return to the airfield, but with a full fuel load and having lost two engines on the same wing, it was unable to maintain altitude.
-After the aircraft reached 250 feet it descended and crashed into a hilly, wooded area, and exploded.
+After the aircraft reached 250 feet it descended, and after only 42 seconds of flight, it crashed into a hilly, wooded area and exploded.